 - Climate change scenarios to 2050: Assessing impacts, vulnerability and adaptation in key South African sectors - provide climate advice as part of the South African Long-Term Mitigation Study.

 Namibia, Madagascar, Mozambique, South Africa, Swaziland, Zimbabwe, Comores, Lesotho, Zambia, Malawi, Kenya, Senegal, Sudan, Tanzania, Ethiopia, Singapore, Philippines, Switzerland, Germany, Chile, Lao PDR, Vietnam, Uganda, Sao Tome & Principe, Eritrea, Benin, Burkina Faso, Liberia, Sierra Leone.

-Technical advisor for climate information and modelling
+Technical specialist on climate information and early warning systems

 2000-2011: Climate Systems Analysis Group (Cape Town, South Africa) http://www.csag.uct.ac.za